What Does Mullein Tea Taste Like?

 Can drinking mullein tea have a laxative effect?

 Mullein tea is not known to have a laxative effect.
-However, excessive consumption of the tea may cause stomach upset, diarrhea, and other gastrointestinal problems.
+However, excessive consumption may cause stomach upset, diarrhoea, and other gastrointestinal problems.
 It is always recommended to consume mullein tea in moderation.

 Is there any caffeine present in mullein tea?